abaga129/sveltekit-adapter-iis/README.md

 # SvelteKit Adapter IIS

+## Differences in this fork:
+- use `node:http` server instead of `express`, so it does not require an external dependency of `express`

+TODO update the readme, add git install instructions, etc

 This package contains an adapter for Sveltekit that will make your project output deployable to IIS.

 ## Prerequisites